openforis/sepal-doc/docs/source/feature/project.rst

 SEPAL recipe projects
 =====================

-When interacting with SEPAL processes, a user will create "recipes", which can be interconnected and work together inside a single project (e.g. the :code:`Mosaics` used in a :code:`Classification`).
+When interacting with SEPAL processes, a user creates *recipes*, which can work together and be interconnected inside a single project (e.g. :code:`Mosaics` used in a :code:`Classification`).
 To help with these interconnections, the SEPAL platform provides a :code:`Project` system to organize users' work.

 Overview
 --------